sez11a/liferay-docs/develop/tutorials/articles/193-adaptive-media/00-migrating-docs-and-media-thumbnails-intro.markdown

 # Migrating Documents and Media Thumbnails to Adaptive Media [](id=migrating-documents-and-media-thumbnails-to-adaptive-media)

-You've seen how Adaptive Media images can greatly improve the user experience across all devices.
-You can provide the same positive experience to Documents and Media by migrating existing Documents and Media thumbnails to adaptive images.
+Adaptive Media images can greatly improve the user experience across all devices.
+You can provide this same experience in Documents and Media by migrating existing Documents and Media thumbnails to adaptive images.

 This tutorial walks you through the process of migrating your Documents and Media thumbnails to adaptive images.